About Cloudflare Firewall Rules

-Firewall Rules complements existing Cloudflare tools by allowing you to create rules that combine a variety of techniques.
-For example, rather than managing 3 independent rules in 3 different places, you can easily create a single firewall rule that blocks traffic to a URI when the request comes from a particular IP and the user-agent matches a specific string or a pattern.
+Firewall Rules allows you to create rules combining several conditions.
+For example, you can create a single Firewall Rule that blocks traffic to a URI when the request comes from a particular IP and the user-agent matches a specific string or a pattern.
 Once you are satisfied with the rule, you can deploy it yourself, immediately.

 Fundamentally, Firewall Rules gives you the power to proactively inspect incoming site traffic and automatically respond to threats.
 You define expressions that tell Cloudflare what to look for and specify the appropriate action to take when those criteria are satisfied.